What are the Signs of Kidney Damage?

 Sleeping Disorders

 The accumulation of impurities and fluids in the body can lead to difficulty falling asleep.
-Sleep apnea is often found more in people suffering from kidney damage than in the general population.
+Sleep disorders, including sleep apnea, are more common in people with advanced CKD, although the relationship is multifactorial and not fully causal.

 Dry and Itchy skin